hltcoe/concrete-java/README.md

 Adding to your project
 ----------------------

-This plugin creates compiled Java classes that reflect our protocol buffer definitions.
+This plugin creates compiled Java classes that reflect our Thrift definitions.
 You can use these in your java code by adding the following dependency to your project's pom.xml file, once installed or deployed: